 What’s happening overseas regarding assisted dying?

 As of January 2021, assisted dying legislation covered some 250 – 300 million people worldwide.
-These include entire countries such as Canada, Switzerland, Holland, Belgium, Spain, but also states such as California US and the Australian states of Victoria, West Australia and Tasmania.
-This year, we expect our neighbours South Australia and Queensland to pass assisted dying legislation.
+These include entire countries such as Canada, Switzerland, Holland, Belgium, Spain, but also states such as California US and all of the Australian states with the exception of NSW.
 We believe there is no turning back the tide of right-to-die movements around the globe, as practical experience explodes the fearful myths and dire predictions, giving way to the reality of a peaceful, lawful death.
 Our own End of Life Choice Act came into force on 7 November 2021.